 Attorney William Crawforth offers legal services to help you claim your rights to these three types of disability benefits:

 Social Security Disability Insurance (SSDI) benefits are based on the amount that you paid into the system during your working years.
-Generally this amount will vary between approximately $200 to $2000 per month or even more.
+Generally this amount will vary between approximately $200 to nearly $3,000 per month.

 Many of the disabled people Attorney William Crawforth represents were hurt at work.
 Many don’t realize they may be entitled to Workers Compensation benefits.
 Some have been told by their employer or its insurance company that their injury was “pre-existing”.
 Sometimes they are told because their injury came on over time they aren’t eligible.